Elastic Federated Learning over Open Radio Access Network (O-RAN) for Concurrent Execution of Multiple Distributed Learning Tasks: Case Study and Prototyping

 \section{Case Study and Prototyping}

-For prototyping, we consider the dense urban O-RAN scenario in \cite{10102369}.
-We assume $7$ O-RUs providing coverage across a hexagonal grid, with each O-RU having 1500 KHz of available bandwidth to allocate to FL clients.
-O-RAN environment, including signal forms, interference, channels, and data-rates are all modeled according to~\cite{9771187}, where $32$ clients are distributed randomly across O-RUs, moving according to Lévy walk \cite{5750071}.
+{For prototyping, we consider a dense urban O-RAN scenario with vehicular clients in Porto city.
+The positions and mobility trajectories of the clients are drawn from the real-world Porto city taxi dataset: \href{https://www.kaggle.com/datasets/crailtap/taxi-trajectory/data}{https://www.kaggle.com/datasets/crailtap/taxi-trajectory/data}.
+We model an O-RAN deployment with 4 O-DUs, 18 O-RUs, and 150 FL clients (see Fig.~\ref{fig:map_medium}).
+The O-RUs provide coverage over a hexagonal grid with a radius of 500 m, each assumed to have 5 MHz of available bandwidth.} We also assume that FL clients have a maximum transmit power of 300 mW.
+The O-RAN environment, including signal forms, channels, and data rates, is modeled according to~\cite{9771187}. { It is worth noting that the optimization problems in our framework are solved independently for each O-DU and O-RU in parallel, enabling scalability to accommodate large numbers of clients.}

-We consider two FL-services, each recruiting 16 clients, which utilize a convolutional neural network (CNN) to train on the MNIST (FL-service 1) and Fashion-MNIST (FL-service 2) datasets~\cite{9492755}.
-In FL-service 1, data points are distributed based on Dirichlet distribution \cite{10130784} with parameter $\alpha{=}10$.
-For FL-service 2, we use Dirichlet distribution with $\alpha{=}0.01$, making clients' datasets highly heterogeneous.
-Here, the parameter $\alpha$ controls the degree of data heterogeneity, with lower values creating greater heterogeneity.
-Each FL-service runs for 10 global training rounds.
-In each round, clients receive the global model and perform 30 local SGD iterations on their local data.
-Clients then send their trained local models back to the server, where global model aggregation is carried out using the FedAvg method~\cite{hosseinalipour2023parallel}.
-We assume that FL-service 1 has a delay constraint of $30$ seconds to receive local models from its clients, while FL-service 2 has a stricter delay constraint of $20$ seconds.
-Clients who fail to completely transfer their local models to their assigned O-RUs within the designated time window are considered \textit{unsuccessful}.
+{ We consider three FL-services, each recruiting $50$ clients, which utilize convolutional neural networks (CNNs) to train on CIFAR10 (FL-service 1), Fashion-MNIST (FL-service 2), and MNIST (FL-service 3) datasets~\cite{9492755}.
+In FL-service 1, data points are distributed based on Dirichlet distribution $\mathsf{Dir}(\alpha)$ \cite{10130784} with parameter $\alpha{=}0.1$, making clients' datasets highly heterogeneous.
+For FL-service 2 and FL-service 3, we use $\alpha{=}10$.} Each FL service runs for 100 global training rounds, where global aggregations are performed using the FedAvg method~\cite{hosseinalipour2023parallel}.
+We assume that FL-service 1 has a strict delay constraint of $15$ seconds for receiving local models from its clients, while FL services 2 and 3 have a more relaxed delay constraint of $20$ seconds.
+Clients that fail to fully transfer their models to their O-RUs within the designated time window are considered \textit{unsuccessful}.